MicrosoftDocs/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/manage-outlook-for-ios-and-android.md

 > [!NOTE]
 > On Outlook for iOS and Android the following sentences are true:
 > * Supports the "Wipe Data" throught remote wipe command
-> * Does not support "Account Only Remote Wipe Device" command.
+> * It does not support the "Account Only Remote Wipe Device" command.